MechanicalRock/mechanicalrock.github.io/_posts/2021-02-01-coalesce-dbt-summary.markdown

 In this article, I want to share some of my highlights from the recent [Coalesce 2020](https://www.getdbt.com/coalesce) conference, where analytics teams from all over the world shared their experiences about improving and accelerating [Analytics Engineering](https://blog.getdbt.com/what-is-an-analytics-engineer/), and how adopting [DBT](https://www.getdbt.com) has often played a pivotal role.
 Held as a virtual conference in December 2020 by [FishTown Analytics](https://www.fishtownanalytics.com/), it was presented for, and by, the community of DBT users worldwide.

+## **D**ata **B**uild **T**ool - a quick recap

+To understand what DBT is for and how to use it, you should first read their own [introductory documentation](https://docs.getdbt.com/docs/introduction), but to paraphrase from the first page:

+> *dbt does the T in ELT (Extract, Load, Transform) processes – **it doesn’t extract or load data**, but it’s extremely good at transforming data that’s already loaded into your warehouse.*

+It is a remarkable tool, but perhaps more remarkable are the ways it helps teams to parallelise, stabilise and democratise their practice and knowledge of data in the organisations where they work.

 ## Aim
 The conference headlined with this statement: